 3) This God is Omniscient—all knowing.
 This is represented by the Inner Altar.
-An altar only makes sense if the Recipient God is aware of human beings and their attempts to draw near to Him.
+An altar only makes sense if the Recipien of our prayers—God—is aware of human beings and their attempts to draw near to Him.

 These are the categories knowable to man, and therefore: what we are reminded of by the Temple's vessels.

 However, if we cannot approach God directly, how is it that the High Priest can enter the Kodesh Kodashim, the Holy of Holies, and why with incense?
-Why is he commanded to cloud the room (as the Torah states, Leviticus XVI:13) "that he die not", and why on Yom Kippur?
+Why is he commanded to cloud the room (as the Torah states, Leviticus XVI:13) "that he die not," and why on Yom Kippur?
 The answer is that as we have said, the incense represents our approach to God.
 The High Priest's entrance into the Holy of Holies shows us that there is a "closer relation" to God on this day due to God's act of forgiving our sins.
 He therefore brings in that which represents our approach to him.
 That which represent our prayer (incense) is figuratively brought closer to God.
 The same idea is represented with the levels of restriction upon man at Sinai: Moses alone drew to the top of the mountain, Joshua lower, and others still lower.
 The purpose of the priest smoking up the room is to remind him while he is there, that his understanding of God is still blocked, represented by the smoke.
-God knows that even a person who is on the highest level enters into the Holy of Holies, he is still in danger of forming erroneous ideas about God.
-Smoking up the room physically demonstrates that there is a 'veil' between him and God...even in this room.
-Similarly, when God revealed Himself to the Jews on Mount Sinai, the Torah tells us that there was "darkness, cloud, and thick darkness (fog)."
-This again was all done for the purpose of demonstrating that there is a constant veil between man and God.
+God knows that even a person who is on the highest level and enters into the Holy of Holies, is still in danger of forming erroneous ideas about God.
+Smoking up the room physically demonstrates that there is a veil between him and God...even in this room.
+Similarly, when God revealed Himself to the Jews on Mount Sinai, the Torah tells us that there was "darkness, cloud, and thick darkness (fog)" (Deut.
+4:11).
+This again was all done to demonstrate that there is a constant veil between man and God.

 In summary, the Tabernacle is a structure which represents our limited understanding of God, but also informs us of truths.
 It is a vehicle for us to be aware of our relationship to God on the different days of the year, as we see differences in the sacrifices on different days.
 And conversely, when we witness the absence of the Tabernacle, we are made aware of a severed relationship.